 The top three aphorisms I use when coaching founders are the CEO has three responsibilities, sell it before you build it, and stop solving problems that aren’t problems yet.
 But, if I had to pick the most important aphorism I have for building a company, without a doubt it’s this: fall in love with the problem, not the solution.

-I know too many founders right now who are out there building solutions to problems, and some of those solutions are even pretty good.
+I know too many founders who are, at this very moment, out there building solutions to problems, and some of those solutions are even pretty good.
 But if, for whatever reason, the idea doesn’t pan out, I can already tell they’re ready to move on to something completely different.
 Because the founder just doesn’t care that much about the problem.
 And that, more than anything else, is what will eventually kill their company.
 Not a lack of funding, not bad product-market fit, but a lack of motivation to try something else and find another way to solve that problem when their first solution doesn’t work out.

 You’ve probably heard the famous Thomas Edison quote about not failing to invent the lightbulb 10,000 times.
 The actual quote is so much better.